-In the South, the graying of the population is also becoming a new factor that will put additional stresses on our traditional family systems, and that will have to be taken into account in our social and development strategies.
+In the South, the greying of the population is also becoming a new factor that will have to be taken into account in our social and development strategies.
 And for us the age question has yet another dimension.
 The lowering of the median age in most of our countries, at a time when the development process may well continue to stagnate, will put tremendous pressures on the employment market; these pressures could in turn trigger political convulsions irrespective of ideological orientations and different development strategies.

-Automation and robotization in the North are bound to create new problems for the South.
-The South can no longer assume, as it has in the past, that the further industrialization of the South will take place through the gradual movement of marginal industries of the North to the South, closer to the sources of cheap labour.
-Especially the late-comers in industrialization in the South will have to begin to rethink their patterns of industrialization that will enable them to compete on different terms with the North and at the same time to take care of their own massive unemployment problems.
+Automation and robotisation in the North are bound to create new problems for the South.
+The South can no longer assume, as it has in the past, that the further industrialisation of the South will take place through the gradual movement of marginal industries of the North to the South, closer to the sources of cheap labour.
+Especially the latecomers in industrialisation in the South will have to begin to rethink their patterns of industrialisation that will enable them to compete on different terms with the North and at the same time to take care of their own massive unemployment problems.

-From many points of view, therefore, the economic and financial future points to the need for new policies that take into account our inescapable interdependencies in this modern world as well as the urgent requirements for social change that could provide all sectors of the society access to the benefits of economic improvement, social services, and participation in the political process.
+From many points of view, therefore, the economic and financial future points to the need for new policies that take into account our inescapable interdependencies in this modern world as well as the urgent requirements for social change that could provide all sectors of society access to the benefits of economic improvement, social services, and participation in the political process.